Visiting TOKYO SKYTREE in a wheelchair

 The following link provides you with detailed pricing information: http://www.tokyo-skytree.jp/en/ticket/

 Scroll down to see the ticket fees for disabled people.
 There’s no need to book your tickets in advance as disabled visitors can skip all waiting lines.

 If you should encounter problems when asking for the reduced entry fee at the ticket counter, ask for the ticket sales manager!
 When I wanted to buy my ticket, the sales agent had no clue that there is a special rate for disabled visitors, although the special rate was displayed on the price chart right behind the sales desk.

 The Tembo Deck (350 m)

 After buying the tickets, a guide will lead you to the elevator waiting area and you can skip the crowds.
 The TEMBO shuttle, Japan’s fastest elevator, takes you up to the 3-level Tembo Deck within 50 seconds.
-From the Tembo Deck upper floor (F350) you have a very nice all-round view of Tokyo.
+From the Tembo Deck upper floor (F350) you have a very nice all-around view of Tokyo.
 On the middle floor (F345) you find the SKYTREE Shop and the Sky Restaurant 634.
-The glass floor on the lowest level (F340) might give you some extra-thrills.
+The glass floor on the lowest level (F340) might give you some extra thrills.
 It also accommodates the SKYTREE Café.

 Of course, you can also find wheelchair-accessible restrooms on all three floors.

 The Tembo Deck can get very crowded, so make sure to come either early in the day or at least 1.5 hours before sunset.

 If you want an even more spectacular view with fewer people, I can highly recommend going up to the Tembo Galleria Deck on 450 m.
 You can buy your tickets at the counter on F350.

 The Tembo Galleria Deck (450 m)

 When the elevator opens on floor 445 and you take a first glimpse of the view you’ll surely say “WOW!”.
 Spectacular.
 Amazing.
-The glass structure gives you the impression to walk out in the sky.
+The glass structure gives you the impression to walk out into the sky.
 The sloped circuit leads you up to the highest point of 451.2 m (Sorakara Point) and finally back to the TEMBO shuttle which will bring you back down to F345.